 Little Goose Dam Special Operations

-See Introduction section 1 above for special operations related to spill for juvenile fish passage and navigation lock outages for maintenance.
+See Introduction section 1 above for special operations related to spill for juvenile fish passage, navigation lock outages for maintenance, and the schedule for Doble testing.

-: Doble Testing.
+July 2017–October 2017: Replacement of Station Service Transformers T01, T02.
+Transformer T01 install July 17–August 15, 2017, could require two separate daily line outages July 17 and August 15 in order to safely isolate the system for install and reconfiguration before the restoring to normal operation.
+During the outage, all units (1-6) will be out of service from 0600-1700.
+Transformer T02 install is scheduled to begin September 11, 2017, at 0600, and requires unit 5 to be out of service for six weeks through October 20.
+Unit 5 will be the last unit of priority in 2017 and is already scheduled to be out of service for repair sometime in September (FPP Change Form 17LGS002).
+This outage will likely have zero impact on unit priority or fish passage.

+August 2017: Doble Testing.
+The schedule for the current year is in Table A-1 above.
 Doble testing is conducted in conjunction with scheduled unit maintenance.
 For more information on Doble testing, see the FPP project-specific chapters, Turbine Maintenance section.

+September 2017–January 2018: Installation of Adjustable Spillway Weir (ASW).
+The Little Goose Dam TSW will be replaced with a new ASW from late 2017 through early 2018 as coordinated with FPOM via MOC 16LGS02.
+Spillway 1 will be tagged out of service from September 1, 2017, to January 31, 2018.
+Turbine units 5 and 6 may be tagged out of service intermittently throughout the project in support of dive operations to facilitate removal of the TSW and installation of the new ASW.
+Activities for the project will be coordinated with the Little Goose Project and RCC (Reservoir Control Center) as needed to facilitate construction activities.
+At this time, we do not anticipate any significant in water demolition, repairs or installation efforts.

+Late Fall/Early Winter 2017.
+Trash Sheer Boom Installation.
+The install will require a generic two units at a time outage.
+These outages are planned to occur in October 2017, but will be refined as the construction schedule is solidified.

 Little Goose Dam Studies

-Ongoing through May 2016: Evaluation of Adult Pacific Lamprey Migration Behavior and Passage Success in the Lower Snake River.
+Ongoing: Evaluation of Adult Pacific Lamprey Migration Behavior and Passage Success in the Lower Snake River.
 This study will use half-duplex (HD) PIT-tag systems to evaluate passage success of adult Pacific lamprey at McNary Dam, the four Lower Snake River projects and associated river segments.
-Adult Lamprey were captured and tagged at John Day Dam in 2014 and 2015, and tags remain active for 2016.
+Adult Lamprey were captured and tagged at John Day Dam in 2014 and 2015, and tags remain active.
 This study will continue to require electrical power for electronics and access to maintain and download data from the PIT-tag detection equipment.
 Maintenance of equipment will occur during the winter maintenance period when adult fishways are dewatered.

 LOWER GRANITE DAM